mykelalvis/FATESRD/Other/war-of-ashes.md

 Normally it's the GM's job to assign zone aspects, but that doesn't mean they all have to be done in advance.
 If the PCs are in a starting position that prohibits them from seeing the entire battlefield—due to a closed door, outcropping of rock, heavy fog, or the like, feel free to leave them blank and fill them in as the PCs gain visibility to them.

 Alternately, let the players define some of these aspects by exploring these zones.
 Handling zone aspects in this way gives the players more control over their situation and lends a little more unpredictability to the combat.
-This is a [[create advantage]] action, typically using Clever or Careful, and can be done from another zone, provided the character in question can see into the unexplored zone.
+This is a [[Create Advantage]] action, typically using Clever or Careful, and can be done from another zone, provided the character in question can see into the unexplored zone.
 Generally speaking, you can't replace an existing zone aspect, unless the aspect itself is responsible for obscuring the zone in the first place.
 The difficulty for this task should be fairly low, such as Average (+1) or Fair (+2).
 If it makes sense that a zone aspect would make the task more difficult, increase it by +2 for every such aspect.
 Likewise, if the unexplored aspect is more than one zone away from the character, increase the difficulty by +2 for every zone that separates them.

 Olivia the scout wants to know what's hiding in the **_Fog_** a couple zones over, so she takes time to Carefully peer into it and see what she can make out.
 The GM sets the difficulty at Average (+1), then bumps it up by +2 because of that **_Fog_** and another +2 for being two zones away.
 That doesn't sound so good to Olivia's player.
 Fortunately, she's able to move a zone closer, lowering the difficulty to Good (+3), and gets a result of Great (+4).
 Success!
 Since the scene takes place in a mountain pass, the player suggests that the zone actually contains a **_Fog-Shrouded Chasm_**, and the GM agrees.
 Someone's in for a surprise.